This MIB is intended to be implemented on all those

 KTS (Key Telephone System)

-directly select outgoing lines or incoming calls, and use intercom and
+select outgoing lines or incoming calls, and use

 REFERENCE